Costs and Other Considerations for Building Your Family

 Whether you are fostering to adopt or adopting from an agency, it’s important to examine your family situation and determine what age child you want to adopt.
 Older children and teenagers have a much harder time getting adopted, while babies are often in demand.
 Yet teens need love and care as much as babies do, but of a different kind.
 Spending time with a teen through an organization like Big Brothers Big Sisters or CASA could help you decide if fostering or adopting a teen is for you.
 Any adoption is for the rest of the child’s life.
 It’s a big decision for you and for them.

 The cost of adoption varies depending on whether you are adopting from foster care or from an adoption agency or attorney.
-The average cost of adoption through an agency in the U.S. is $43,000, according to a recent study.
+The cost of adoption through an agency in the U.S. ranges from $30,000 to $60,000, according to the Child Welfare Information Gateway.
 This cost includes adoption agency fees, attorney fees, and some medical and living expenses for the birth mother.
-Adoption through an attorney averages $10,000 – $15,000 but may range from $8,000 to $40,000, according to Child Welfare Information Gateway.

 Most adoptions from U.S. foster care are free of charge.
 Adopting a child from foster care is usually funded by the state, and in most cases there are few or no fees.
 If you hire an agency to help you through the adoption process, the out-of-pocket costs can typically be recouped from state or federal programs after the adoption is final.

-The cost of transferring donated embryos averages about $8,000 and the total cost of the transfer is $10,000-$15,000.
+The cost of transferring donated embryos ranges from $3,000 to $5,000 and the total cost of the transfer including medications is about $4,000 to $8,000.
 The cost is basically the same as a frozen embryo transfer in IVF, just with a donated embryo instead of one of your own.

 Benefits of Adoption

-By adopting, you’re giving the gift of family to a child in need, whether it’s a baby, a child, or a teenager.
-And you’re creating or extending a family of your own.
+By adopting, you’re giving the gift of family to a child in need, whether it’s a baby, a child, or a teenager, all while creating or extending a family of your own.
 Adoption is a gift of love, for a lifetime.